 - Pine nuts

 - Sweet basil

 - Asparagus, banana, and soy foods

 It doesn’t matter if you’re having problems achieving orgasm.
 Also, it doesn't matter if you're experiencing painful intercourse.
 Remember, it is not your fault.
-Speak with your partner and your Doctor to get your sex life back.
+Speak with your partner and your Doctor (or injection certified pharmacists) to get your sex life back.